 Vaccines transform the health of people and communities everywhere.
 Every year, vaccines save up to 3 million lives, allowing people to live healthy lives and thrive.

 Gavi, the Vaccine Alliance has called on donors to help them immunise an additional 300 million children and save up to 8 million more lives.
 Too many children are still missing out on the benefits of vaccination, and now is the time to intensify our efforts to bank the gains made to date and to make further progress.

 An urgent response is needed.
 Now is the time to double down on reaching these communities with immunisation in order to continue to advance Gavi’s hard-won gains.

-Meet some of these incredible people dedicated to protecting children with life-saving vaccines.
+Meet some of the incredible people dedicated to protecting children with life-saving vaccines and defending these gains.